poseidon-framework/poseidon-framework.github.io/repo_guide.md

 # The Public Poseidon Repository

-We, so the [Department of Archaeogenetics](https://www.eva.mpg.de/archaeogenetics/index.html) at the Max Planck Institute for Evolutionary Anthropology and many affiliated colleagues around the world, maintain two main public repositories that serve as a central hub for most data we use, produce and publish.
+We, so the [Department of Archaeogenetics](https://www.eva.mpg.de/archaeogenetics/index.html) at the Max Planck Institute for Evolutionary Anthropology and many affiliated colleagues around the world, maintain a public repository that serves as a central hub for most data we use, produce and publish.

-While we're planning a more interactive web interface to explore the available data, at this point you can reach it i) through [this](public_repo.md) very simple table, ii) through our [Web-API](see below), or iii) through [`trident`](trident.md) command line software.
+While we're planning a more interactive web interface to explore the available data, at this point you can reach it i) through [this](public_repo.md) very simple table, ii) through our [Web-API](#the-dag-poseidon-webserver), or iii) through the [`trident`](trident#fetch-command) command line software.

 ## Our git repositories

-We opted to follow a hybrid system to keep track of our central repository.
-First, we have all packages - without their genotype data - available as package directories on github.
-Second, we provide packages to be used for end-users on our package-server.

-!> This is not public yet.
-Here is our central github repository for our publicly available packages: https://github.com/poseidon-framework/data_published.

 We opted to monitor our repositories with [Git](https://git-scm.com) to ensure clean version management on the file level.
 The context data in a Poseidon package is text data that can be stored and maintained easily with line-wise version control.
 Unfortuntaly that does not hold true for the large genotype data files.
-They are not suitable to be handled in Git, and even less in code sharing platforms like Github.
-Our solution to this issue is to keep the genotype data separate from the context data.
-To maintain referential integrity across context data and genotype data files, we introduced (optional) md5 checksums and package version numbers in the `POSEIDON.yml` file.
+They are not suitable to be handled in Git directly.
+Instead we rely on Github's [large file storage system](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github), which works, but comes with a number of technical hurdles and drawbacks both for us and the user.

-We generally do _not_ recommend to use the github repositories for end-user-level access to our package data.
-We do recommend that you work through github, though, if you would like to submit an issue or suggest changes to the meta-data.
+We generally do _not_ recommend to use the github repositories for end-user-level access to our packages, so to download the data.
+We do recommend that you work through Github, though, if you would like to submit an issue or suggest changes to the data (e.g. via a
+Pull Request).

+The relevant Github repository is available [here](https://github.com/poseidon-framework/published_data).

 ## The DAG-Poseidon Webserver